ASCNomuda/ascnomuda.github.io/_posts/2017-01-09-visualise-a-simpler-way-to-lean-manufacturing.md

 And he praises Nomuda's commitment to ensuring VisualFactory continues to evolve.
 "It's very much a partnership.
 Nomuda are flexible, they're open to changes and modifications.

 "WHAT THEY HAVE IS A VERY GOOD PRODUCT.
-THERE'S NOTHING ELSE&nbsp;
+THERE'S NOTHING ELSE